 However, according to the odds there was only a 17.86% probability of a Wawrinka victory.
 It was a long shot, would it pay off?

 In the end, Stan The Man won the 2014 Australian Open defeating Nadal in four sets, claiming his first Slam in the process.

-Developing a tennis betting strategy and a tennis betting system is relatively straightforward and easy to implement.
-The same two fundamental betting strategies apply to tennis as do to any other sport.
+Developing a tennis betting strategy or a tennis betting system can take time and persistence.
+But regardless of your overall approach, one fundamental rule applies to tennis betting as it does to any other sport:

-Searching for value in tennis betting means searching for the best possible odds on a probability.
+Searching for tennis value bets means searching for an instance where your believe the outcome is more likely than what the odds on offer may suggest.
 For example, let’s say Novak Djokovic is about to play Rafael Nadal.
 These two have played each other more times than any other rivalry in the open era.
 Of late, Djokovic has been winning their matchups in ever more emphatic fashion.
-The bookies will make Djokovic a clear favorite to defeat Nadal, but to get the best value from the bet, choosing a straight sets win would be the better option.
+The bookies will make Djokovic a favourite to defeat Nadal, with the best odds on offer 1.50.

 It cannot be understated enough.
 The key to long term tennis betting success is to bet only when there is value in the odds.
 But how do we calculate betting value?
 It’s a very simple calculation:

 |Value||=||(Decimal Odds * Your Assessed Probability) - 1|

 So let’s continue with our previous example.
 Djokovic is at odds of 1.50 to defeat Nadal.
 We’ve done our research and have decided that in our estimation there’s a 75% chance this player will win the match.
 Are the odds of 1.50 for Djokovic to win offering us any value?